RodoJML/BIS04_UniversityCalendar_FinalProject/README.md

     3. Run the following command "Java -jar /filepath" (Replace the "/filepath" word with the location of the .jar file.

     Example: Java -jar /Users/rodo/Documents/Developer/Java/Finished\ Programs/CalendarioUniversitario.jar

+Since project development was for Spanish students and also professor, both the app and all code comments are in spanish.